China’s Digital Footprint in Africa: The Quiet Revolution Reshaping a Continent

 Opportunities for African Development

-Connectivity that Actually Matters
+Connectivity That Actually Matters

 Millions of Africans have internet access now who didn’t have it five years ago.
 That’s not trivial.
 A kid in rural Kenya can now access the entire sum of human knowledge.
 A farmer in Nigeria can watch YouTube videos about crop rotation, check commodity prices in real-time, connect with markets she never would’ve reached before.
 That’s transformative.
 That’s real human benefit.